JPElectron/DNSRedirOSS/full-FAQ.md

 <a name="153"><hr style="border: 1px; height: 1px; background: #AAAAAA;"><h3>FAQ 153: Using the suggested welcome site in IIS</h3><font size=1>Category: RedirectIP function</font></a><br>
 <hr style="border: 1px; height: 1px; background: #AAAAAA;"><br>
-The sample <a href="http://jpelectron.com/sample/DNSRedir/pages/welcome -suggested.zip">welcome -suggested.zip</a> can be implemented in the following ways...<br>
+The sample "welcome -suggested.zip" can be implemented in the following ways...<br>
 <br>
  - Simply redirect to a publicly hosted website, with or without authorizing the user device to reach the Internet<br>
  - Display your corporate website (or a special public site/page used just for HotSpots) and authorize the user device to reach the Internet<br>